 The new Health Sciences Building, housing the Centre for Infection and Immunity, opened in 2010 and houses clinical and basic science researchers working to develop new avenues for the prevention, diagnosis and treatment of diseases such as respiratory infection,measles, asthma and associated allergic, diseases.

-The Centre for Vision and Vascular Science which is focused on the pathogenesis and treatment of major retinal and microvascular disorders.
+The Centre for Experimental Medicine which is focused on the pathogenesis and treatment of major retinal and microvascular disorders.
 The Centre has just been awarded £4.8m through the Wellcome-Wolfson Capital Awards Initiative towards developing a new Research facility, due to open in 2014.

 There are plans to further develop the Centre for Public Health, the work of which centres on the epidemiological and genetic risk factors that are important for the health of the individual and the population at large, as well as developing screeningand interventions to reduce the burden ofchronic disease in the future.
 The Centre also has a major focus on nutrition andobesity which is fast becoming a majorsocietal problem.
 A number of staff withinthe Centre, in collaboration with othersin Queen's and externally, were awarded a UKCRC five-year, £5million grant to create one of five national UK Centres of Excellence in Public Health.